apache/arrow-site/_posts/2025-10-23-rust-parquet-metadata.md

 ## Introduction: Parquet and the Importance of Metadata Parsing

-[Apache Parquet] is a popular columnar storage format.
-It is designed to be efficient for both storage and query performance.
-Parquet files consist of a header, a series of data pages, and a footer, as shown in Figure 3.
-The footer contains metadata about the file, including schema, statistics, and other information needed to decode the data.
+[Apache Parquet] is a popular columnar storage format designed to be efficient for both storage and query processing.
+Parquet files consist of a series of data pages, and a footer, as shown in Figure 3.
+The footer contains metadata about the file, including schema, statistics, and other information needed to decode the data pages.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">